-+In most cases of bronchospasm, this term was generally used to describe exacerbations in the underlying pulmonary disease.
-Cases of urticaria, angioedema, rash, bronchospasm, hoarseness, oropharyngeal edema, arrhythmias (including atrial fibrillations, supraventricular tachycardia, extrasystoles) have been reported after the use of albuterol sulfate inhalation solution.
+Cases of urticaria, angioedema, rash, bronchospasm, hoarseness, oropharyngeal edema, and arrhythmias (including atrial fibrillations, supraventricular tachycardia, extrasystoles) and metabolic acidosis have been reported after the use of albuterol sulfate inhalation solution.
+Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.